 If you’re looking for a platform that offers enterprise features and enables you to cater for a specific clientele, GoToWebinar is a great option.
 It’s a webinar-specific platform with enterprise-level security and features that cater to businesses looking to conduct events for potential and existing clients or investors.

-- You can have up to six presenters at a time
+- You can add up to 24 panelists

 - You can conduct practice sessions